traefik/traefik/docs/content/getting-started/faq.md

-Traefik is a dynamic reverse proxy, and while the documentation often demonstrates configuration options through file examples, the core feature of Traefik is its ability to be provided with configuration dynamically.
+Traefik is a dynamic reverse proxy, and while the documentation often demonstrates configuration options through file examples, the core feature of Traefik is its dynamic configurability, directly reacting to changes from providers over time.

-The file provider allows providing [dynamic configuration](../configuration-overview/#the-dynamic-configuration) through a file or directory.
-This is different from the [static configuration](../configuration-overview/#the-static-configuration), which can also be provided by a file.
+Notably, a part of the configuration is [static](../configuration-overview/#the-static-configuration), and can be provided by a file on startup, whereas various providers, such as the file provider, contribute dynamically all along the traefik instance lifetime to its [dynamic configuration](../configuration-overview/#the-dynamic-configuration) changes.

-For HTTP configurations, the EntryPoint concept matches the Transport Layer (TCP), while the Router concept matches the Presentation (TLS) and Application layers (HTTP).
+In addition, the configuration englobes concepts such as the EntryPoint which can be seen as a listener on the Transport Layer (TCP), as apposed to the Router which is more about the Presentation (TLS) and Application layers (HTTP).
+And there can be as many routers as one wishes for a given EntryPoint.

-An EntryPoint is not tied to the protocol HTTP or HTTPS, as one can attach a TLS router or a non-TLS router to the same EntryPoint.
+In other words, for a given Entrypoint, at any given time the traffic seen is not bound to be just about one protocol.
+It could be HTTP, or otherwise.
+Over TLS, or not.
+Not to mention that dynamic configuration changes potentially make that kind of traffic vary over time.

-***Therefore, in this dynamic context, when an EntryPoint is configured, Traefik is handling traffic on the EP port without the guarantee to match any configured route.***
+***Therefore, in this dynamic context, the static configuration of an EntryPoint does not give any hint whatsoever about how the traffic going through that EntryPoint is going to be routed.
+Or whether it's even going to be routed at all, i.e. whether there is a Router matching the kind of traffic going through it.***

 ### 404 Not found